quarkslab/qbindiff/doc/source/persimmon.md

          -ff bindiff -o ./result.BinDiff -vv
 ```

 The previous command use a set of options that can scare an user.
 Let's detail them.
+For a more extensive description of all the command line arguments see [here](howto/qbindiff).

 - `-l` (for loader) specifies that we are using a Quokka backend
 - `-e1` is for the first sample **binary**